 To finish reconciling click "Finish now".

-Now the Quickbooks Online will track the bank transactions.
+Now, QuickBooks Online will start tracking the bank transactions.

 Since Dataswitcher does not convert VAT to prevent the differences between the conversions (and loss of information), we need to enable VAT.